juhorosq/pwgen/README.md

 ### Build Time Dependencies

-C standard library and GNU getopts (part of glibc).
+C standard library and GNU getopt
+(which is a part of [glibc](https://www.gnu.org/software/libc/)).
-Any C compiler supporting C99 or later should build the program.
+Any C compiler supporting C99 or later should be able to build the program.

-Tested with GCC on Debian GNU/Linux.
+Tested with GCC and GNU Make on Debian GNU/Linux.

 ### Run Time Dependencies

-The program reads data from the host system's `/dev/urandom` device to seed its pseudo-random number generator.
-That device is only available on Unix-flavored systems.
-A work-around for other systems ought to be trivial.
+The program reads data from the host system's `/dev/urandom` device (available on many Unix-flavored systems) to seed its pseudo-random number generator.
+A command line option may be used to read data from a different source.
+If reading random data fails, the program will fall back to seeding the PRNG with system time, which is undesirable due to its predictability.

 ## Building

 A Makefile for GNU Make and GCC is provided for convenience; the command `make` will build the program.
-Alternatively, it is very simple to build by directly invoking your compiler, for example `gcc -o pwgen pwgen.c` suffices on my system.
+Alternatively, it is not too difficult to compile the source code by manually invoking your compiler.

 ## Using